5amCurfew/runna-task-public/README.md

 - ...

 A WORKOUT is a collection of STEPS
-- ID: unique identifier of the workout
+- ID: unique identifier of the workout (Is a workout specific to a user x plan?)
 - workoutType: classifier of the workout
 - runType: classifier of the run
 - plannedWorkoutDate: scheduled date of the workout